upperlinecode/cssi_102/day12/day12.md

 };
 ```

-6. Inside the `getNotes()` function definition, start by connecting to the database and routing to the individual user's database resource:
+6. Inside the `getNotes(userId)` function definition, start by connecting to the database and routing to the individual user's database resource:
 ```js
   const notesRef = firebase.database().ref(`users/${userId}`);
 ```